ChrisKoivu/PhipMVC/README.md

     3. Database configuration
        * you need to have the pdo driver that corresponds to your chosen database.
+    4. System configuration
+       * setup your passwords, your default settings in the /Config/config.php file.
+    5. Route configuration
+       * setup your default webpage in the index.php file in the route. this determines what page is the default page to launch when the http address is entered in the address bar
 ### Contribution guidelines ###

 * Writing tests